albertosaurus/power_enum_2/README.md

 ActiveRecord models as though they were an enumeration of values.

 Power Enum is built on top of the Rails 3 modernization made by the fine folks at Protocool https://github.com/protocool/enumerations_mixin to the original plugin by Trevor Squires located at https://github.com/protocool/enumerations_mixin.
-While the core ideas remain,
+While mot the core ideas remain, it has been reworked and a full test suite written to facilitate further development.

 At it's most basic level, it allows you to say things along the lines of: